immutability-io/vault-ethereum/README.md

 ## More Use Cases

 There are many more uses cases to be explored; but, I will leave that to you.
-If you
+If you brave enough...

 ## Credits